Using IPA-Based Tacotron for Data Efficient Cross-Lingual Speaker Adaptation and Pronunciation Enhancement: Transfer Learning Scenarios

 \subsection{Mono-Lingual Speaker Adaptation}

-In mono-lingual speaker adaptation, we assume that the text encoder can already extract useful textual embeddding from the input text.
-First we froze different parts but noticed that both freezing and un-freezing the encoder and phoneme table results in almost the same performance.
+In monolingual speaker adaptation, we assume that the text encoder can already extract proper textual embedding from the input text.
+First, we froze different parts but noticed that both freezing and unfreezing the encoder and phoneme table resulted in almost the same performance.
 Nevertheless, since freezing keeps the encoder stable for noisy data, we kept the encoder frozen.
-In Figure 4(a) we show the mel-cepstral distortion (MCD) of the training data in a monolingual transfer example for a model with and without encoder freezing.
-We did all mono-lingual transfer experiments with the objective below: where the bold elements are frozen during transfer learning and the rest of the parameters are updated. $S_{new}$ and $S_{old}$ correspond to the old and new speaker IDs respectively.
+In Figure 4(a), we show the Mel-cepstral distortion (MCD) of the training data in a monolingual transfer example for a model with and without encoder freezing.
+We did all monolingual transfer experiments with the objective below: where the bold elements are frozen during transfer learning, and the rest of the parameters are updated. $S_{new}$ and $S_{old}$ correspond to the old and new speaker IDs, respectively.